blake-c-aggienetwork/advent-of-code-2022/README.md

 #### Day 4
 - Took a long time to figure out how string splitting works in C++
+- Using a set for Part2 intersection checking is unnecessary
-- I have since looked up better approaches for input reading
+- I have since looked up better approaches for input reading, sscanf() really simplifies this

+#### Day 5
+- I gave up on parsing this immediately
+- Actually problem not too hard once the input is parsed
+- I went up in placement a lot globally

 ## Run Locally